Last updated: August 2020

 However, if the desired time to market is less than six months, then hybrid could be a better alternative because the app can be built in one source code, can be released across platforms, and development time and effort is considerably less as compared to that of native applications.

 Getting out the door may guarantee a mobile presence but it certainly doesn’t guarantee the success of the mobile app in question.
-As mobile app usage takes over traditional browsing paths (desktop/laptop), which as of last year they have, , companies with a mobile presence must constantly think about the two key promoters or detractors of their application: speed and user experience.
+As mobile app usage has taken over traditional browsing paths (desktop/laptop), companies with a mobile presence must constantly think about the two key promoters or detractors of their application: speed and user experience.

 Overall, the performance of the app as well as the user experience vary significantly based on the development framework chosen, with the native app approach being the uncontested winner in both cases.